 There are 2 types of IUDs.
 Several different ones that contain progestin, and 1 IUD that has no hormone at all.
 All of them require a one-time office visit to have it inserted.
 Insertion can sound intimidating, but I promise it’s not as bad as some may have you believe.
 Your provider uses a speculum to visualize your cervix, then gently inserts the IUD through your cervix so that it sits just inside the lower part of your uterus.
 You may feel some cramping for a few minutes after insertion, but taking a dose of NSAIDS (like ibuprofen) before/after the procedure can help.
 You may experience some irregular bleeding/spotting for a few weeks-months after insertion while your uterus gets used to its new resident.

 Progestin IUDs include brands like Mirena, Skyla, Kyleena, and Liletta, and only contain progestin.
-Once inserted, than can last anywhere from 3-5 years, depending on the brand.
-They’re a great choice if you have heavy periods, as most women who get them experience much lighter, short periods.
+Once inserted, than can last anywhere from 3-7 years, depending on the brand.
+They’re a great choice if you have heavy periods, as most women who get them experience much lighter, shorter periods.
 In fact, about 50% of women who choose a Mirena IUD stop having periods altogether after the first year of use

 - Once inserted, last for years